 Oftentimes it appears that the track operators simply unlocked the gates from last week’s races, prayed to mother nature for cooperation, and crossed their fingers for the masses to appear.
 No improvements from the previous week and few improvements over the off-season.

 Generally speaking, short track facilities at first glance provide an underwhelming impression without any marvel or awe.
-The scene is almost identical at tracks across America: some pavement or dirt surface, old battered fencing, rickety grandstands, overgrown plant life, unattractive bathrooms (especially for the ladies), with the concessions and miscellaneous fixtures lacking a fresh coat of paint.
+The scene is almost identical at tracks across America: some pavement or dirt surface, old battered fencing, rickety grandstands, overgrown plant life, unattractive bathrooms, with the concessions and miscellaneous fixtures lacking a fresh coat of paint.
 At times, I sit in the grandstands saying, “So where does my $20 admission fee go towards in this place?”
 What mainstream sport allows its facilities or stadiums to stand still and become grown over without improvements?
 There is little wonder why local towns despise our facilities, they are often eyesores placed directly on main traffic routes.

 Now, I am not saying the place should look like a celebrity runway, but a pair of loppers and some light construction every week can be effective and affordable.
 This can especially be said for the entrance of the speedway, which is meant to lure passing travelers.